J0hn-B/eshop/readme.md

 Check your ArgoCD web UI, click **sync** in the k8s-cluster-management application (you may need to refresh your browser)
     **metrics-server** must be healthy-synced, **k8s-cluster-management** must be healthy-synced.
 Prometheus must be **healthy-OutOfSync**.
 Click **sync**

-Access Grafana:
-`kubectl get secret prometheus-grafana -n prometheus  -o jsonpath='{.data.admin-password }' | base64 --decode`
-`kubectl port-forward svc/prometheus-grafana  -n prometheus 3000:80`

 In **k8s-configuration** chart, check the templates.
-metrics-server.yml and prometheus-stack.yml used to deploy the charts from k8s-charts folder.
+metrics-server.yml, etc, used to deploy the charts from k8s-charts folder.

 ## How to:  Application Deployment